-Microsoft Azure AD as Identity Provider (IdP) and SAP Cloud Platform Cloud Foundry as Service Provider (SP)
+With Microsoft Azure AD as Identity Provider (IdP) and SAP BTP as Service Provider (SP)

-Digital Partner Engineering and SAP HANA Academy just added new tutorials on the topic of SAP Business Technology Platform security.
+SAP Partner Innovation Lab and SAP HANA Academy have published a series of video tutorials on the topic of SAP Business Technology Platform security.

 In this blog post you will find the videos embedded with references and additional information.